LLNL/Abmarl/docs/src/tutorials/grid_world.rst

            self.rewards = {agent.id: 0 for agent in self.agents.values()}

 Then we define how the simulation will step forward, leaning on the Actors to process their part of the action.
+The Actors' results are used to determine the agents' rewards.

 .. code-block:: python